Estimated reading time: 3 minutes

 Angeleno plums after thinning

-If we remove all but two of the plums, we’re sending the tree a signal that it’s having a light crop this year, which will encourage it to have a heavy crop again next year.
+If you remove all but two of the plums (leaving jus one in each bunch), you’re sending the tree a signal that it’s having a light crop this year, which will encourage it to have a heavy crop again next year.

 Can thinning remove too much fruit?